 - Flag Display

 Visiting the park and its several lovely spots is completely free!
 The park does accept donations – there are cash boxes throughout the park for this purpose.
 Scandinavian Heritage Park’s outdoor portions are open all year round.
-This is one of the top North Dakota road trip destinations, check out our comprehensive sampling for more destinations.
+The Scandinavian Heritage Park is considered one of the top North Dakota road trip destinations.
+Check out our detailed guide to know further.

 5. North Dakota Heritage Center and State Museum